 Most years I actually had to pay the government a couple hundred bucks in April.
 That's exactly how I want it!
 Of course, while I had to pay a bit, my wife generally still got a nice refund so it balanced out at the end.

-Later this week I'm going to discuss setting up pre-authorized deposits, so keep the T1213 in mind and put it to use if it's right for your situation.
+If you're making big RRSP contributions throughout the year, keep the T1213 in mind and put it to use if it's right for your situation.